Graduate Student Showcase

 How are prizes awarded?

 The Graduate College will be awarding financial prizes presented by academic programs, units and divisions across campus.
 Judging will be provided by faculty from across campus, and judges will be randomly assigned to student submissions.
 For feedback on your project, we encourage you to meet with your advisor, committee members, and/or other faculty members in your program.

 What materials are provided for my work?

 The materials vary based on the type of submission.

 For posters for research, scholarship, and entrepreneurship submissions, there will be space to hang your research poster.
 Handouts, or additional information that you want to provide, are optional.

 For the Visual Arts, lighting and a wall or space for displaying your work will be provided in the SUB Gallery.
 For Performance Arts, a podium/stage will be provided, as will a predetermined performance time.
 When you submit your abstract/contact information and indicate that you will be presenting a Visual or Performance Art piece, the Graduate College will contact you with additional information.
 Please arrange to bring any other materials on your own.
 Please contact us with any concerns: firstname.lastname@example.org.

 What if I have class during the times of the Graduate Student Showcase?

-The expectation is that you will be at the Graduate Student Showcase from 9:00 A.M. – 11:30 A.M.
+The expectation is that you will be at the Graduate Student Showcase for the duration of your time slot.
 We encourage you to contact your professor and let them know that you are participating in this campus-wide graduate student conference.
 You will need to discuss this directly with your professor in order to determine what is feasible.

 Icons by The Noun Project